dfsoeten/mtg-spoiler-bot/readme.md

 # MTG Spoiler Bot
-This nifty "little" python application will scrape the newest spoilers from [Mythic Spoiler](http://mythicspoiler.com/) and caches the data into `.json` files.
+This nifty little python application will scrape the newest spoilers from [Mythic Spoiler](http://mythicspoiler.com/) and caches the data into `.json` files.
 Card images will be saved too!

 In the future this application will be able to be linked with [Whatsapp web](https://web.whatsapp.com/) and automatically send the newest spoilers inside your playgroups groups app!